 Proactive Approaches to Climate Adaptation

-Responses to extreme heat, stormwater and flash flooding, and coastal and river flooding.
-In cities like Boston, these issues, especially the urban heat island effect and flood risk, disproportionately impact communities of color and low-income communities.
+We are seeking responses to extreme heat, stormwater and flash flooding, and coastal and river flooding.
+In cities like Boston, these issues—especially the urban heat island effect and flood risk—disproportionately impact communities of color and low-income communities.

 New Models for Housing